 Entitlement Groups (Bundles)

-This group is irrelevant for single entitlements, but it becomes useful when you wish to put offerings into a group - the classic example being "bundles" of products sold together.
-Also, a group is ready for future use, so you can build a group later as your business model requires by adding entitlements together.
+This group is irrelevant for single entitlements, but it becomes useful when you wish to group offerings—the classic example being "bundles" of products sold together.
+Also, a group is ready for future use, so you can build a group later, as your business model requires, by adding entitlements together after shipping to a client.

 The key benefit of a group is flexibility when packaging your software—you can now combine different entitlements into a single billable entity.
 Also, the end user can access a single account or license code for a group of functionalities across your products and offerings.